 Senior & Disabled Persons Tax Exemption

 Seniors and disabled person who meet the criteria shown below may be exempt from school levy taxes.
-This information is as of December 15, 2017.
-It may change.
+This information is as of February 1, 2022.
+It may change-please check the Cowlitz County Assessor’s Office for latest information.

 RCW 84.36.381 grants property tax exemptions based on qualification in three categories: age or disability, home ownership, and total household income.
 You may be eligible for this exemption if you meet the following criteria: